Dragosjosan/cloud-certification/CLF-C02.md

 - Integrates with AWS Shield for DDoS protection
 - Supports custom SSL certificates for HTTPS
 - Provides real-time metrics and logs for monitoring

+# AWS Artifact

+## What is it?

+A central resource for compliance-related information that provides on-demand access to AWS security and compliance documents and agreements.

+## Key Functions

+- Provides downloadable AWS security and compliance documentation
+- Offers access to AWS ISO certifications, SOC reports, and PCI reports
+- Enables review and acceptance of agreements with AWS
+- Allows management of agreements for multiple accounts
+- Helps demonstrate AWS infrastructure compliance to auditors

+# AWS Pricing Calculator

+## What is it?

+A web-based planning tool that provides cost estimates for AWS services based on your anticipated usage patterns.

+## Key Functions

+- Creates detailed AWS cost estimates before deployment
+- Allows configuration of service parameters to match expected usage
+- Organizes estimates by groups for different use cases or projects
+- Provides itemized breakdowns of costs per service
+- Supports sharing estimates via unique URLs
+- Helps compare different deployment scenarios and their costs

+# Amazon Macie

+## What is it?

+A security service that uses machine learning to automatically discover, classify, and protect sensitive data stored in AWS, particularly in S3 buckets.

+## Key Functions

+- Automatically discovers and reports sensitive data (PII, credentials, financial data)
+- Continuously monitors data access activity for anomalies
+- Creates an inventory of S3 buckets with sensitivity scoring
+- Generates detailed reports of findings
+- Integrates with AWS Security Hub for centralized security management
+- Provides automated remediation options through EventBridge
+- Helps maintain compliance with regulations like GDPR, HIPAA, and PCI

+# AWS Global Accelerator

+## What is it?

+A networking service that improves the availability and performance of applications by using the AWS global network to optimize the path from users to applications.

+## Key Functions

+- Routes traffic through AWS's global network instead of the public internet
+- Provides static IP addresses that serve as fixed entry points to applications
+- Automatically redirects traffic to healthy endpoints during failures
+- Reduces latency by connecting users to the nearest edge location
+- Improves availability with instant failover between AWS Regions
+- Works with EC2 instances, Elastic IP addresses, ALBs, and NLBs
+- Enables blue/green deployment testing and weighted routing

+# AWS Config

+## What is it?

+A service that enables you to assess, audit, and evaluate the configurations of your AWS resources for compliance monitoring, resource management, and security analysis.

+## Key Functions

+- Records configuration changes to AWS resources over time
+- Evaluates resources against desired configurations using rules
+- Provides detailed configuration history of resources
+- Enables compliance auditing and security analysis
+- Stores configuration snapshots that can be used for troubleshooting
+- Integrates with other services like CloudTrail for comprehensive monitoring
+- Supports multi-account, multi-region data aggregation